alephium/www/src/content/news/host-your-alephium-node-via-the-flux-marketplace-2f3a5ab85263/index.md

 ### Alephium node on Flux — a tutorial

-Before following the tutorial, you will need to install the <a href="https://zelcore.io/" >zelcore wallet</a>, and own some FLUX (<a href="https://runonflux.io/buy-flux.html" >find how here</a>).
+Before following the tutorial, you will need to install the [zelcore wallet](https://zelcore.io/), and own some FLUX ([find how here](https://runonflux.io/buy-flux.html)).

 ![](image_d648d485af.png)

-1. First head over to <a href="https://home.runonflux.io/" >https://home.runonflux.io/</a>
+1. First head over to [https://home.runonflux.io/](https://home.runonflux.io/)
 2. Once there, log in using your ZelID.
-It is an instance of the <a href="https://zelcore.io/" >Zelcore Wallet</a>.
+It is an instance of the [Zelcore Wallet](https://zelcore.io/).

 ![](image_3dbacefda5.png)

 3\.
-Now that you are authenticated, head to the <a href="https://home.runonflux.io/apps/marketplace" >Flux Marketplace</a> and look for the **Alephium Node** Application.
+Now that you are authenticated, head to the [Flux Marketplace](https://home.runonflux.io/apps/marketplace) and look for the **Alephium Node** Application.
 You will see something very similar to this:

 ![](image_f6a7689187.png)